splunk/public-o11y-docs/alerts-detectors-notifications/use-cases-detectors-alerts/delay-detectors.rst

 .. meta::
     :description: A Splunk alerts and detectors use case describes how to set min delay for detectors.

-In Splunk Observability Cloud, the site reliability engineering (SRE) team at Buttercup Game has set up a detector called :strong:`Service error` that monitors Buttercup Games services and alerts when the error rate of any service exceeds 5%.
+In Splunk Observability Cloud, the site reliability engineering (SRE) team at Buttercup Games has set up a detector called :strong:`Service error` that monitors Buttercup Games services and alerts when the error rate of any service exceeds 5%.

 Despite the alert, Buttercup Game has been receiving complaints from customers about errors coming from the ``productcatalog`` service.